PDeveloper/eskimo/README.md

 - hxE2 - had functionality, but was inconsistent, messy codebase due to a bad design choice, and because of this was hard to maintain or debug.

 ##### Overview
-Eskimo is currently focused on single-threaded execution, but will have thread-safe barriers in the future. hxE2 attempted to address this, but with overkill; every single View would be threadsafe, which is unnecessary (multiple systems running on 1 thread, multiple views in a single system, etc.)
+Eskimo is currently focused on single-threaded execution. hxE2 attempted to address this, but with overkill; every single View would be threadsafe, which is unnecessary (multiple systems running on 1 thread, multiple views in a single system, etc.)

 Another problem addressed by Eskimo is the entry point to modifying entity components.
 Although probably less efficient, it is much clearer than hxE2.
 Setting and getting components *always* happens through the Entity instance itself, not through a `View`.
 In the future I'll add more performant methods in accessing components, but the concept will be the same - always directly setting/getting to/from the ComponentManager.
 This means that under the hood, event management becomes simpler and consistent, with views still able to control which events they process.